 In contrast, event-driven architecture enables a modular structure in which components can be independently deployed in a decoupled manner that simplifies your microservices deployment strategy and makes it easier to use standardized automation toolsets for testing, building containers, and deploying solutions.

-Decomposing code into atomic pieces during a transition to MSA can enable more rapid adoption of updates.
+Decomposing code into atomic pieces during a transition to microservices architecture can enable more rapid adoption of updates.
 Since the code is self-contained, if the interface of a microservice is well-defined, well-understood, and does not change, developers can enhance its inner workings without worrying about breaking another component, thereby quickly making the new functionality available to customers.
 This means developers can mix and match microservices to build innovative solutions, and create new microservices when they need to, which can be further leveraged by additional solutions.

 Given the emphasis on mixing and matching, it’s important for architects to standardize how their microservices will interact with each other.
 Architects can consider options like: